IIT-EnergySystemModels/openTEPES/doc/rst/MathematicalFormulation.rst

 =====================================================  ========================================================================================================================  ============
 **Generation system**
 -----------------------------------------------------  ------------------------------------------------------------------------------------------------------------------------  ------------
-:math:`CFG_g`                                          Annualized fixed cost of a candidate generator                                                                            M€
+:math:`CFG_g`                                          Annualized fixed cost of a candidate generator                                                                            M€/yr
-:math:`CFR_g`                                          Annualized fixed cost of a candidate generator to be retired                                                              M€
+:math:`CFR_g`                                          Annualized fixed cost of a candidate generator to be retired                                                              M€/yr
 :math:`A_g`                                            Availability of each generator for adequacy reserve margin                                                                p.u.
 :math:`\underline{GP}_g, \overline{GP}_g`              Rated minimum load and maximum output of a generator                                                                      GW
 :math:`\underline{GP}^p_{ωng}, \overline{GP}^p_{ωng}`  Minimum load and maximum output of a generator                                                                            GW